Updated: Apr 21

 Florals: Pink Dahlia Floral Design

 It’s no secret that 2020 has been tough for everyone, especially for those who were looking forward to getting married this year.
-If you have postponed your New Jersey wedding due to COVID, here are some things you can do while you wait oh so patiently.
+If you have postponed your wedding due to COVID, here are some things you can do while you wait oh so patiently.

 1. CONTACT ALL OF YOUR VENDORS

 If you already have your new wedding date and have sent out your postponement cards, be sure to contact all of your vendors as soon as possible to make sure they are available for your new date; if they are not, start doing some research on new potential vendors.

 2. FIND OUT WHAT SAFETY PRECAUTIONS YOUR VENDORS ARE TAKING

 Check in with your vendors to see what actions they are taking to keep you and your guests safe during COVID.
 Consider adding their safety procedures to your wedding website to keep your guests informed and feeling comfortable.

 You’re only engaged once.
 Savor this exciting time with your FIANCÉ!
 Plan some fun date nights, celebrate every month closer to your new wedding date, and relax!